gregoiremahon/tcp-server-BankAccountManagementSystem/README.md

 # Bank Account Management System (UDP Server)

 This is a student project for the EI2I 3 training at Polytech Sorbonne, Semester 6.
-The purpose of this project is to create a simple UDP server that simulates a bank account management system.
+The purpose of this project is to create two simple TCP and UDP servers that simulates a bank account management system.

 ## Objective